run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-elasticity.md

 _Elasticity_ allows unattended, train-based  workloads to __shrink__ or __expand__ based on the cluster's availability.

-* Shrinking a training job allows your workload to run on a smaller number of GPUs than the researcher code was originally written for.
+* Shrinking a training Job allows your workload to run on a smaller number of GPUs than the Researcher code was originally written for.
-* Expanding a training job allows your workload to run on more GPUs than the researcher code was originally written for.
+* Expanding a training Job allows your workload to run on more GPUs than the Researcher code was originally written for.

 ## Prerequisites